creusot-rs/creusot/ARCHITECTURE.md

 The project is composed of a few main crates which we will cover in the following sections:
 - `creusot`: Implements the compiler, and provides the binaries to run things.
 Could probably be split up into a few crates at some point.
-- `creusot-contracts`: The crate that provides the specification macros for users.
-Also provides primitives for various logical operations (equality, resolution, quantification, mathematical integers).
+- `creusot-std`: The "standard library of Creusot".
+Provides the specification macros for users, the specifications of many functions from Rust's standard library, and various logical operations (equality, resolution, quantification, mathematical integers).
-- `creusot-contracts-proc`: Proc macro crate for `creusot-contracts`
+- `creusot-std-proc`: Proc macro crate for `creusot-std`
 - `why3`: A why3 AST / printer.

 ## Binaries